marmelab/react-admin/doc/4.0/List.md

 ```
 {% endraw %}

+Please note that the selection state is not synced in the URL but in a global store using the resource as key.
+Thus all lists in the page using the same resource will share the same selection state.
+This is a design choice because if row selection is not tied to a resource, then when a user deletes a record it may remain selected without any ability to unselect it.
+If you want the selection state to be local, you will have to implement your own `useListController` hook and pass a custom key to the `useRecordSelection` hook.
+You will then need to implement your own `DeleteButton` and `BulkDeleteButton` to manually unselect rows when deleting records.

 ## `empty`: Empty Page Component

 When there is no result, and there is no active filter, and the resource has a create page, react-admin displays a special page inviting the user to create the first record.